bensmus/ridechecks-electron/DOCS.md

 <img src="screenshots/rides_table.png" alt="Rides table" width="300">

+*FIXME why even talk about this*

 This software provides a convenience to the user: they can generate multiple assignments in one go.
 For example, if there are 3 timeslots during which certain tasks need to be completed, the user can specify subsets of workers and tasks for each timeslot using a table.

 <img src="screenshots/day_restrictions_table.png" alt="Day restrictions table" width="600">

+FIXME input tables?
 Here's the assignments that the software generates based on the information in the 3 input tables:

 <img src="screenshots/ridechecks_table.png" alt="Ridechecks table" width="300">